Pangangan Island, Bohol

 Isla Hayahay Resort – You’ll be needing beach shoes to walk here

 There is a Pizza place just next door to Isla Hayahay (you can’t miss the signpost), but they are clearly frozen pizzas, and also not cheap at 350 pesos a pop.
-They also close early.
+They also close quite early.

 Java Resort, Pangangan